What's in this article?

 However, sometimes a boiler leaking can be a sign of a more serious issue, for example, significant corrosion to the heat exchanger or other internal components.

-Here are some of the most common causes of boiler leaks, make sure to refer to our comprehensive boiler leaking guide for a more in-depth analysis.
+Here are some of the most common combi boiler problems that result in leaks, make sure to refer to our comprehensive boiler leaking guide for a more in-depth analysis.

 - Poorly installed or corroded pipework.